clmnshn28/Faye-s-Food-Hub/README.md

 - If not installed:
     - Go to Extensions tab (Ctrl + Shift + X).
     - Search for "**Live Server**" (by Ritwick Dey), install it, then run "Open with Live Server".
 ### 3️⃣ Done!
-Your resume should now be live in the browser.
+The system should now be live in the browser.

 ## 🔎 Overview
 ![alt text](assets/images/readme.png)